All-Weather and Indoor Activities in Akaroa – Perfect for a Rainy Day!

 Location: St Patrick’s Catholic Church – 29 Rue Lavaud.
 St Peter’s Anglican Church – 10 Rue Balguerie.
 St Luke’s Anglican Church – 8 Lukes Road, Little Akaloa, approximately 25km (16 miles) from Akaroa town centre.
 Onuku Church – Onuku Road, approximately 4km (2 miles) from Akaroa town centre.

 In the true French spirit of Akaroa, the surrounding area is home to several boutique wineries, including Meniscus Wines, The Akaroa Winery at Takamatua Valley Organic Vineyards and French Peak Wines.
-Either visit the wineries independently (cellar doors typically open between Labour Day and April) or let someone else worry about being the designated driver on a guided wine tour with The Bonjour Wine Tour.
+Either visit the wineries independently (cellar doors typically open between Labour Day and April or will open by appointment for groups) or let someone else worry about being the designated driver on a guided wine tour with The Bonjour Wine Tour.
 See more experiences like this in the 6 Luxury Activities in Akaroa.

 Location: Meniscus Wines – 43 Lighthouse Road.
 The Akaroa Winery – 59 Long Bay Road, approximately 4km (2 miles) from Akaroa town centre.
 French Peak Wines – 79 French Farm Valley Road, French Farm, approximately 16km (10 miles) from Akaroa town centre.